Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “What makes you say that?”

-“It’s one thing to perform some basic magic tricks you’d perform at a child’s birthday party and fool people into thinking that your trinkets have mystical properties.
-Those that buy into that stuff are silly, except for my wife, of course, but it’s mostly harmless.
-The people who are fooled into thinking that you can talk to the dead, though, are desperate.
-They so badly want to speak with their loved ones one last time they’re willing to believe anyone.
+“It’s one thing to perform some basic magic tricks and fool some infantile minds, er, except my wife, of course, into thinking your trinkets have mystical properties.
+It’s a scam, an expensive scam I might add, but it’s mostly harmless.
+A fool and his money and that sort of thing.
+Er, except for my wife, of course.
+However, the people who you deceive when you convince them you can talk to the dead are desperate.
+They are blinded by the desire to speak with their loved ones one last time.
 You are taking advantage of them.
 I ask you kindly to stop.”

 He smirked.
 “How can you be so sure?
 Perhaps I do have the power.
 As the bard once said, there is more to this world than what is accepted in your philosophy.”

 “I’m warning you one last time.
-I insist you stop.
-Believe me, I have a way to convince you but I’d rather not use it so I beseech you to stop.”
+Believe me, I have a way to convince you but I’m refraining for now as I’d rather not use it.
+Instead, I am beseeching you to stop.
+This is the closest I’ll ever get to begging.”

 The buffoon crossed his arms with a pompous flair.
 “I refuse.
 The divination is by far the most lucrative part of my business.
 It would be financial suicide to quit.”
 He paused.
-“Not that I need to, of course, considering I do have the gift.”
+“Not to mention it would be a crime to refuse the world my gift.”

 I sighed and shook my head.
 “It is no gift.
-Believe me, if you had the power, you would not call it a gift.
+Believe me, if you had the power to speak to the dead, if what you said was true, you wouldn’t call it a gift.
 I didn’t want to do this but I’m afraid you have left me with little choice.
 A conman like you deserves no better.”

+Day suddenly turned to night as a black fog surrounded the building and covered the windows.
+At the same time, clouds of white smoke emerged from below and caused the temperature to fall rapidly.
 A rancid smell of rotting flesh wafted in the air.
-There was a feeling of ascension as if the building was lifted in the air or more accurately, pulled from its foundation.
+There was a feeling of ascension as if the building was lifted or more accurately, pulled from its foundation.

 The asshole remarked how it was odd that the weather turned so suddenly.
 He also speculated on what could have caused the smell.
-He further commented it certainly was quite powerful as it made his legs wobble and his stomach churn, feeling as if he had finished riding a rollercoaster.
+He further commented it certainly was quite powerful as it made his legs wobble and his stomach churn.
+He felt as though he had just gotten off a rollercoaster.

 I encouraged the man to open the door to get a better view, even going so far to suggest that perhaps a prankster had left him a present in the form of a burning bag of excrement.
 The supposedly magical mountebank did as he was instructed.

-Outside there was nothing but a black void with white apparitions drifting erratically as if they were mad.
+Outside the door, there was nothing but a black void with white apparitions drifting erratically as if they were mad.
 Noises emerged from them.
-Moans are the closet analog any language would be able to describe these sounds but they were unlike anything that had ever been heard by human ears.
+Moans are the closest analog any language would be able to describe these sounds but they were unlike anything that had ever been heard by human ears.
 Yet somehow they conveyed emotions so lucid that a child could understand.

 They were tormented.
 They were anguished.
 They were angry.
 They were in pain.